 Mara Naboisho Conservancy

 The Mara Naboisho Conservancy is a private 50,000 acre wildlife conservation area located in the Great Rift Valley.
 It borders the Massai Mara National Reserve and has the same climate, flora, and fauna.
+It is a great place to go on a Kenya safari in the Massai Mara as it gets less traffic than the National Reserve.

 Just like Ol Pejeta Bush Camp, Naboisho Camp was a dream!
 Our tent was HUGE with a sitting room facing the open plane where we sipped tea and watched zebras and giraffes roam around, a second bedroom, and a big bathroom with a bucket shower.
+Naboisho Camp, in my opinion, is the best tented safari camp in Kenya.

 I cannot say enough great things about the staff.
 They took such good care of us.
 One of the days Kate was sick and stayed in for our morning game drive.
 They brought her breakfast to our tent, checked in on her, and made her a special lunch for her upset stomach.